-Hashing is a means of protecting stored passwords or other authentication data by cryptographically converting the password to fixed length ciphertext.
+Hashing is a means of protecting stored passwords or other authentication secrets by cryptographically converting the password to fixed length ciphertext.
 This protects against incidents where an unsanctioned copy of the password or authentication database has been made, exported or the database otherwise compromised.
 Approved cryptographic protocols are discussed in Chapter 17 - Cryptography.
 See also section 17.2 - Approved Cryptographic Algorithms for discussion on the use of salts to strengthen the cryptographic resistance of a hash.

-16.1.38.C.01.
-Control System Classifications(s): All Classifications; Compliance: Should [CID:6553]
+16.1.34.C.01.
+Control System Classifications(s): All Classifications; Compliance: Must [CID:6553]

-Password and other authentication data SHOULD be hashed before storage using an approved cryptographic protocol and algorithm.
+Password and other authentication secrets MUST be hashed before storage using an approved cryptographic protocol and algorithm.
+See Chapter 17 - Cryptography.